Biochar for soil reclamation

 Nous remercions le Conseil de recherches en sciences naturelles et en génie du Canada (CRSNG) de son soutien.

-SLICE is working with internal partners Hospitality Services and the School of Hospitality and Tourism on a pilot project to test vermicomposting at the Prince Albert campus cafeteria known as The Commons.
+SLICE is working with internal partners Hospitality Services and the School of Hospitality, Tourism and Applied Aesthetics on a pilot project to test vermicomposting at the Prince Albert campus cafeteria known as The Commons.
 Sask Polytech received funding from the ImpAct-Climate Challenge with Colleges and Institutes Canada (CICan) for the project.
 This CICan funding is used to connect and mobilize post-secondary leaders, sharing the knowledge, skills and tools needed to combat climate change.

 The pilot project, which launched in September 2023, is using earthworms to assist with composting kitchen scraps to produce rich, organic soil full of nutrients.
 On average, 70 kg of scraps are diverted from the landfill each week,” says Keri Sapsford, research associate at Sask Polytech at Prince Albert campus.
 We are also partnering with BrewNature, a Saskatchewan company that is developing a novel process and apparatus for high-speed composting, and working with the BioScience Applied Research Centre (BARC) of SLICE to analyze the finished compost from the two methods.